 In conjunction with the Australian Renewable Energy Agency (ARENA) and the NSW Government, AGL delivered two large-scale solar photovoltaic (PV) power plants with a total capacity of 155 MW (AC) at Nyngan (102 MW) and Broken Hill (53 MW) in regional New South Wales.
-ARENA provided $166.7 million and the NSW Government has provided $64.9 million.
+ARENA provided $166.7 million in funding and the NSW Government provided $64.9 million.

-On an annual basis, the project will produce enough electricity to meet the needs of approximately 33,000 average New South Wales homes.
+On an annual basis, the Nyngan Solar Plant will produce enough electricity to meet the needs of approximately 33,000 average New South Wales homes.